For Johnny and Matthew: Blue Jackets play their home opener with Gaudreaus in mind

 Johnny Gaudreau, the Blue Jackets' star who would have been entering his third season with the club and 11th NHL season overall, and his brother Matthew Gaudreau were killed on Aug.
 29 when police said they were struck by a suspected drunken driver while they were riding their bicycles on a rural road in New Jersey on the eve of their sister Katie's wedding.

-“It’s such an unprecedented thing and something that obviously none of us wanted to go through, and nobody ever wants to go through it,” Blue Jackets coach Dean Evason said Monday as final preparations for the home-opener celebration of the Gaudreaus were being made.
+“It’s such an unprecedented thing and something that obviously none of us wanted to go through, and nobody ever wants to go through it,” Blue Jackets coach Dean Evason said.
 “But we have to.”

 The 31-year-old Gaudreau wore jersey No. 13 for the Blue Jackets.
 Matthew Gaudreau — who was 29 and played five pro seasons in the American Hockey League, East Coast Hockey League and in Sweden — wore jersey No. 21.
 All 32 NHL teams are wearing decals on their helmets with 13, 21 and the letter G on their helmets through Oct.
 24. USA Hockey has a similar tribute for its teams at all levels this year.